 JACK’S EARLIER YEARS

 He taught college history and anthropology for many years at Amarillo College, Texas Christian University, and Cisco College.
 Jack acquired archaeological skills by attending field school at Ghost Ranch, New Mexico, under Texas Tech University anthropology department.
 He applies those skills in writing his novels.

 Jack’s early years were spent in central Texas, particularly around Brownwood, San Saba, and Cherokee.
 His extended family owned over 3,000 acres of land in several counties where he grew up along the Colorado, Cherokee Creek, Rough Creek, and Pompey Creek waters.
 “I was fortunate as a child and teenager to have access to my uncles’ ranches and my step-dad’s land where I learned to ‘live with’ the land, not just on it.”
 Jack has several unpublished short stories about San Saba and Rough Creek.

 SNOW-CAPPED SANDIAS AND TAOS

 Jack’s affinity for New Mexico began in 1946, when he visited Albuquerque with his mother.
 “I remember the snow-capped Sandias and the Navajo women with velveteen skirts and silver jewelry.”
-When he taught at Amarillo College, he was only five-and-a-half hours away from Taos where he made friends at the Pueblo and in the town.
+When he taught at Amarillo College, he was only six hours away from Taos where he made friends at the Pueblo and in the town.
 Currently, he stays in Taos at his daughter’s home when writing.